-Because of widespread impacts of the state and federal endangered species acts on public projects, agriculture, timber and other industries in California, including the resulting impact on county revenues, both acts should be amended to provide for the following:
+While protection of endangered species provides great benefits to counties, state and federal endangered species acts have widespread effects on public projects, agriculture, timber and other industries in California, including the resulting impact on county revenues.Both acts should be amended to provide for the following:

-- 1. Recognition and protection of private property rights and local government's land use authority; - 2.
-All those who benefit should pay the costs.
-It should be recognized that inequity exists concerning the implementation of the existing acts in that the cost of species protection on private property is borne by a few property owners for the benefit of all; - 3.
-If Congress and the state legislature deem the protection of certain species is of national interest, then the responsibility for that protection, including the costs, should be assumed by all who benefit through federal and/or state funding, and a process should be adopted which is consistent with other public projects of national interest; - 4.
-Applications for a listing should be required to include a map of critical habitat, a recovery plan and an economic and environmental analysis of costs and benefits; - 5.
-The development of a delisting process that is as aggressively adhered to as the listing process; - 6.
-The creation of a scientifically based and efficient process for delistings; - 7.
-Include independent scientific peer review, local public hearings, and equal access to judicial review; - 8.
-Delegation of implementation of the Federal Endangered Species Act to the state; - 9.
-Full compensation to property owners when historical or future use of their land is diminished; - 10.
-Use of public lands first for multi-species protection; - 11.
-Prohibit the distribution of public grant funds to private entities that seek to support or oppose listings or delistings of endangered species; - 12.
-Control of protected species that prey upon and reduce either the adult or juvenile population of any listed species; - 13.
-Protection of current land uses; - 14.
-Support recovery efforts of endangered species;
+- Recognition and protection of private property rights and local government's land use authority. - All those who benefit should pay the costs.
+It should be recognized that inequity exists concerning the implementation of the existing acts in that the cost of species protection on private property is borne by a few property owners for the benefit of all- - If Congress and the state legislature deem the protection of certain species is of national interest, then the responsibility for that protection, including the costs, should be assumed by all who benefit through federal and/or state funding, and a process should be adopted which is consistent with other public projects of national interest.

-- 15. The ability to produce food, fiber, and all other agricultural products is not abridged; and - 16.
-Agricultural produces should not be held liable for any "take" that occurs during normal agricultural operations.
+- Applications for a listing should be required to include a map of critical habitat, a recovery plan and an economic and environmental analysis of costs and benefits. - The development of a delisting process that is as aggressively adhered to as the listing process. - The creation of a scientifically based and efficient process for delisting. - Include independent scientific peer review, local public hearings, and equal access to judicial review. - Delegation of implementation of the Federal Endangered Species Act to the state. - Full compensation to property owners when historical or future use of their land is diminished. - Use of public lands first for multi-species protection. - Prohibit the distribution of public grant funds to private entities that seek to support or oppose listings or delisting of endangered species. - Control of protected species that prey upon and reduce either the adult or juvenile population of any listed species. - Protection of current land uses. - Support recovery efforts of endangered species. - The ability to produce food, fiber, and all other agricultural products is not abridged. - Agricultural produces should not be held liable for any "take" that occurs during normal agricultural operations.